HiteshKanwar100/Atlan/README.md

 * Axios: Axios is used for making HTTP requests, specifically to fetch data from a remote CSV file.
 #### Icons
 * React Icons: The React Icons library is integrated to provide visually informative elements that enhance the user interface.
+## Performance

+Our project has been rigorously tested for performance using Google Lighthouse, and we are proud to share the following scores:

+- Performance: 98
+- Accessibility: 86
+- Best Practices: 100
+- SEO: 100

+We continuously strive to ensure that our application loads quickly and efficiently, making it accessible to a wide range of users while adhering to best practices and SEO standards.

 ## How to install this ReactJS project?

 1. Fork this repository, It will make a copy of this repository in your github account.